Simulating nonlinear optical processes on a superconducting quantum device

 For current devices, which do not yet support operational error correction, we show that reasonable results can be obtained only after we employ a range of error mitigation and suppression techniques.
 First, we suppress the occurrence of errors by addressing the highest performing two-qubit gates on the device.
 Rather than using an off-the-shelf gate, we calibrate a $\sqrt{\text{iSWAP}}$ (SQISW) gate \citep{abrams_implementation_2020} which provides superior performance and expressiveness \citep{peterson_fixed-depth_2020} for our problem.
 Second, we mitigate readout errors, which occur if the qubit states are misclassified during measurements.
 We experimentally measure the confusion matrix, which describes the probability of preparing a qubit register in one state but classifying it in another state.
 We estimate the true distribution of samples from a noisy one using iterative Bayesian unfolding \citep{nachman2020unfolding}.
-Third, we mitigate coherent gate errors, which occur if the unitary gate that is actually realized is systematically different from the target unitary.
-Such errors often arise from drifts in system parameters over time, so that gates calibrated at one point in time no longer remain perfectly calibrated at a later time.
-Coherent errors are problematic because they continually accumulate at each gate operation and can interfere constructively.
+Third, we mitigate coherent gate errors, which occur if the realized unitary gate systematically differs from the target unitary.
+Coherent errors often arise from drifts in system parameters, so that gates calibrated at one time no longer remain perfectly calibrated at a later time.
+Coherent errors are problematic because they accumulate at each gate operation and can interfere constructively.
 To mitigate coherent errors, we use randomized compilation \citep{Wallman16, hashim2020randomized}.